somework/p2p-path-finder/README.md

 rounding drift and guarantees that two identical operations will always yield the same string representation.

+### Decimal policy

+The path finder consistently normalises tolerances, costs and ratios to 18 decimal places using half-up rounding.
+Normalising via `BcMath::normalize()` ensures that tie-breaking values such as `0.5` and `-0.5` deterministically round away from zero, keeping matching behaviour stable across PHP versions and environments.

 ## Quick-start scenarios

 Below are two end-to-end examples that showcase the typical workflow.
 In both snippets the